vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/index.md

 We encourage a fun, low-pressure, supportive team environment.
 All skill levels are welcome!
 We practice on Wednesdays and Fridays from 9-11pm at Hurricane Gymnastics' open gym session.
 If you are interested, please send us an email at [vbadultgymnasticsclub@gmail.com](mailto:vbadultgymnasticsclub@gmail.com) and also see our [Join the Team](https://vbadultgymnasticsclub.github.io/join-the-team) page!

 Competition opportunities are available for those who are interested.
-Members may compete in men’s developmental (for beginners), modified Level 9,  modified NCAA and/or women’s developmental (for beginners), Level 7, Level 8, or Level 9.
+Members may compete in men’s developmental (for beginners), modified Level 9,  modified NCAA and/or women’s developmental (for beginners), Level 6, Level 7, Level 8, or Level 9.
 Meets are through the National Association of Intercollegiate Gymnastics Clubs (NAIGC).
 Please see the [Competitions](https://vbadultgymnasticsclub.github.io/competitions) page for more information.

 # Contact Us
 Email: [vbadultgymnasticsclub@gmail.com](mailto:vbadultgymnasticsclub@gmail.com)